As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 false cyst on a dog's ear

 False cysts are fluid-filled masses or areas in the tissue that are not truly “cysts” because they do not contain a secretory lining.
-The most common cause of false cysts is a result of bleeding under the skin due to trauma.
+The most common cause is bleeding under the skin due to trauma.
 Often the trauma results in an area of dead tissue that then fills with blood and necrotic tissue.
 If on the trunk or legs, these cysts are commonly seen in dogs that have suffered blunt force trauma, such as being hit by a car.
 Aural hematomas like the one in the picture above are caused by trauma to the ear pinna, often as a result of the dog scratching an infected ear.

 False cysts may or may not need to be treated.
-These cysts typically resolve on their own, but the dog will likely require pain medications and antibiotics to prevent infection.
+They typically resolve on their own, but the dog will likely require pain medications and antibiotics to prevent infection.
 However, if a dog has sustained an injury that is severe enough to cause a false cyst, they need to be taken to a veterinarian for care.

 4. Follicular cysts